 Department of Transportation, Pipeline and Hazardous Materials Safety Administration, Office of Pipeline Safety.

-The data is compiled from mandatory submissions made by pipeline and LNG plant operators and voluntary submissions made by breakout tank operators.
+The data is compiled from mandatory submissions made by pipeline, LNG plant and breakout tank operators.

 The data is processed by private contractors.
 Neither the United States government nor any party involved in the creation and compilation of